riseupalex/CitComAI-Hub.github.io/docs/index.md

 <img class="package-icon" src="./assets/package.png">
   <h1>Minimal Package for TEF nodes</h1>
-  <p>Work package 3 (WP3) provides the <strong>Minimal Package for TEF (Testing and Experimentation Facilities) nodes</strong>, which contains comprehensive <strong>guides, toolboxes, and deployment frameworks</strong> to ensure interoperability across a wide range of TEF nodes by defining a <strong>common reference architecture</strong>.
+  <p>Work package 3 (WP3) provides the <strong>Minimal Package for CitCom.ai TEF (Testing and Experimentation Facility) nodes</strong>, which contains comprehensive <strong>guides, toolboxes, and deployment frameworks</strong> to ensure interoperability across the wide range of TEF nodes by defining a <strong>common reference architecture</strong>.
 Based on this architecture, it also provides support and examples to develop <strong>AI services</strong>.</p>
 </div>

 <br>